 - Wax or scale buildup in the pipe or meter

 - Noise from vibration or nearby energy source emitting noise.

-Check for debris lodged on the upstream end of the turbine, or a change of fluid conditions that could cause gas breakout.
-Gas or air in the fluid can cause also high reading.
+Check for debris lodged on the upstream end of the turbine or a change of fluid conditions that could cause a gas breakout.
+Gas or air in the fluid can cause also high readings.
 A valve used for rate control must be mounted on the downstream side of the meter.

-Debris in the meter, a broken shaft, viscous fluids, gas in flow line and/or improper sizing or installation can cause inaccurate readings.
+Debris in the meter, a broken shaft, viscous fluids, gas in the flow line, and/or improper sizing or installation can cause inaccurate readings.